B-Xi/TIP_2022_CMFSL/README.md

 BibTeX entry:
 ```
 @ARTICLE{Xi_2022TIP_CMFSL,
-  author={Xi, Bobo and Li, Jiaojiao and Li, Yunsong and Song, Rui and Xiao, Yuchao and Du, Qian and Chanussot, Jocelyn},
+  author={Xi, Bobo and Li, Jiaojiao and Li, Yunsong and Song, Rui and Hong, Danfeng and Chanussot, Jocelyn},
   journal={IEEE Transactions on Neural Networks and Learning Systems},
   title={Few-shot Learning with Class-Covariance Metric for Hyperspectral Image Classification},
   year={2022},